 An interesting insight into people from around the world and their everyday lives & homes as our paths cross.

 I write digital and print guidebooks.
-I have published non-fiction educational material in the past and now I have completed a novel about the story of a man discovering global freedom while chasing after love and fulfillment on an overland journey.
+I have published non-fiction educational material in the past.
+During my journey I completed a novel about the story of a man discovering global freedom while chasing after love and fulfillment on an overland journey.

 I'd also like to mention that this page represents my historical writing from the start in 2005 to the present.
 There's a huge difference.
 Older stories and articles are blatantly lacking as I wrote only for myself.
-I'm keeping it also keeping them that way for now.
+I'm keeping them that way for now.
 I personally enjoy reading over them every now and then.
 To remember, to learn from the past and indeed notice the change.

 This is after all a very real journey quite literally written from the road.